n-kodem/Jan-Skrzetuski_Twitter/README.md

 The project was created for the Polish lessons taught by Mr Dawid Ladach.

 ## Goal
-Presenting information about Jan Skrzetuski in an interesting way.
+Presenting informations about Jan Skrzetuski in an interesting way.

 ## Division of responsibilities
 ### Jakub Sobieraj
 Finding potentially interesting photos of Jan Skrzetuski to fill the twitter account.

 ### Hubert Wasilewski
-Finding information about Jan Skrzetuski from the book "Potop" by Henryk Sienkiewicz that are suitable for an interesting presentation on "His" account on the Twitter platform.
+Finding informations about Jan Skrzetuski from the book "Potop" by Henryk Sienkiewicz that are suitable for an interesting presentation on "His" account on the Twitter platform.

 ### Mateusz Mazurek i Nikodem Reszka
-Creating a Twitter account and implementing the information found by the rest of the group into it in an interesting and simple way for the class.
+Creating a Twitter account and implementing the informations found by the rest of the group into it in an interesting and simple way for the class.

 ## Stages of work